Al-Tanf: Operational history

-On 7 September 2018, the United States Central Command announced an Operation Inherent Resolve live fire exercise around the al-Tanf garrison, named Operation Apex Teufelhunden.
+In a February 2018 letter, the U.S. military justified its occupation by citing the doctrine of collective self-defense as necessary to defend Iraq, the U.S. itself, and other states from IS and other active terrorist groups.
+In October 2018, General Joseph Votel, commander of United States Central Command (CENTCOM), stated that U.S. forces in Al-Tanf did not "have a counter Iranian mission here.
+We have a defeat ISIS mission," but nevertheless acknowledged that American presence in the area had "an indirect effect on some malign activities that Iran and their various proxies and surrogates would like to pursue down here."
+On 7 September 2018, the CENTCOM announced a CJTF-OIR live fire exercise around the Al-Tanf garrison, named Operation Apex Teufelhunden.
 The announcement described it as a "defeat-ISIS exercise".

 After the announced withdrawal of U.S. troops from Syria, U.S. National Security Advisor John R. Bolton said in early 2019 that U.S. operations in the Al-Tanf area would continue as a part of the U.S. effort to counter "Iranian influence" in Syria.
+US officials were later reported as saying that the location of the base was blocking a road used by Iranian forces and proxies to enter Syria.
 On 28 January 2019, Jordanian Foreign Minister Ayman Safadi ruled out the prospect of Jordanian forces seizing control of Al-Tanf after American ground troops leave Syria, saying, "Al-Tanf is on the other side of the Jordanian border.
 As I said, Jordan will not cross its border.
 We will take every measure we have to protect our security...but arrangements on the other side of the border after withdrawal will have to be agreed by all parties, and they have to ensure the safety and security in the area."